flatironinstitute/sciware/02_Testing/slides.md

 - objects with large uncertainties on location

-## Activity: Think of one of each type of test relevat to your current work
+## Activity: Think of one of each type of test relevant to your current work
 - **Software** - Does the code run as expected?
 - **Acceptance/Integration** - Is the output logical and/or physically realistic?
 - **Unit** - Do all the little bits work?